mosa/MOSA-Project/Source/Docs/tool-explorer.rst

 .. code-block:: text

-	Mosa.Tool.Explorer.exe Mosa.HelloWorld.x86.exe
+	Mosa.Tool.Explorer.exe Mosa.HelloWorld.x86.exe -filter System.String::get_Length

 Command Line Options
 --------------------

 See the :doc:`command line arguments<command-line-arguments>` for a list of available options.

 Here are the most common options available:

+`-filter`
+	Specifies the default method filter name when Explorer is launched